anmwinter/microBat/README.md

 # microBat
-Microbiom of the Bat Environment Project
+16S rRNA gene study of bats in the Southwest

 <br>This is a collection of scripts, workflow, and data for the microbiom of the bat environment project based out of the University of New Mexico.
 This project is a subset the Microbiom of the Subsurface Environment and the SLIMETEAM.
 </br>